gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ### Status / Info

 #### getendpoint
 There is a new websockets realtime events to the barterDEX API family, `getendpoint`.
 It returns a nanomsg NN_PAIR endpoint that if you connect to it.
 You get an event stream, with hopefully all the relevant events, especially about the change in state of swap.
-The even stream is started as soon as the getendpoint api is called.
-There is also a new mode for marketmaker: `./marketmaker events`.
+The even stream is started as soon as the `getendpoint` API is called.

+There is also a new mode for marketmaker: `./marketmaker events` which we should run in a new terminal.
+This should connect to the endpoint created by `getendpoint` API call.
 This will simply launch a new process and printout all the events.
 It will be like the console spew of printouts so you might want to `nohup` it and then `grep` to find things.
 This allows GUI to be done in an event driven way.
 Any command can add a `"queueid":nn` with a non-zero `nn` and it will queue the command.
 Its completion will arrive in the nanomsg event stream with the `queueid` and the result.

 Sample File Content:
 ```shell